hanqi-qi/hanqi-qi.github.io/_pages/about.md

 I’ve been incredibly lucky to have a number of amazing collaborators and mentors across KCL and a range of other institutions, including  [Carnegie Mellon University](https://www.cmu.edu/dietrich/philosophy/people/faculty/zhang.html), [MIT](https://yifeiwang77.com/), [Peking University](https://jingjingxu.com/), [MBZUAI](https://chengy12.github.io/), [Hong Kong Polytechnic University](https://scholar.google.com/citations?user=Rx5swD4AAAAJ&hl=en), [University College London](https://yanglinyi.github.io/),[University of Warwick](https://warwick.ac.uk/fac/sci/dcs/people/u1898418/).
 None of the research so far—would be possible without their kind help and support.

-🚀 I am actively recruiting passionate PhD and Master's students interested in interpretable and safe reasoning with LLMs.
+🚀 <span style="color:red"> Actively recruiting passionate PhD and Master's students</span> interested in interpretable and safe reasoning with LLMs.
 If you'd like to work with me, feel free to reach out.
 I will also be attending ICML 2025 and ACL 2025 in person.

 # 🔍 Research Summary